Career Planning

 What are the trade school vs college pros and cons?

 It is not easy to decide what career path you want to take as a young adult.
-It is a big decision as your job will be a big part of your future.
+It's a big decision as your job will be a big part of your future.
 You will be working in the field you choose for most of your life, so it’s important to pick a satisfying career or trade that will bring you joy.
 No pressure!
 Some students find themselves challenged with the idea that you must go to a four-year college or university after you graduate high school to be successful.
-While attending college to earn your degree is a great choice for some students, there are other smart career pathways that are just as right: trade, vocational, and technical schools.
+While attending college to earn your degree is a great choice for some students, there are other smart career pathways that are just as great: trade, vocational, and technical schools.

 If you believe college may not be the best option for you, talk to your family and high school counselor about trade school!
 Vocational and trade school education should be a part of every student’s educational-pathway discussion.